MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-windows-feature-update-overview.md

 ## Contact support

 If you’re experiencing issues related to Windows feature updates, you can [submit a support request](../operate/windows-autopatch-support-request.md).
-Email is the recommended approach to interact with the Windows Autopatch Service Engineering Team.